RayVenShellhart/RayVenShellhart/README.md

 ## About Me

-- I'm currently learning about Software development
+- I'm currently learning about Software development through coursework and personal projects.
-- My goals are to graduate with my bacheleors.
+- My goals are to graduate with my bacheleors degree in software development, and to gain real world expeirence.

 ## Technologies and Tools